 The USB I/O-pins are capable of driving the signal at min 3.0V.
 They are 5V I/O compliant.
-To properly connect the module's

-USB interface to the host, a USB 2.0 compatible connector is required.
-Furthermore, the USB modem driver delivered with the MTX-IND must be installed as described below.
+To properly connect the module's USB interface to the host a USB 2.0 compatible connector is required.
+Furthermore, the USB modem driver delivered with the MTX-IND-V2 must be installed as described below.

-The USB host is responsible for supplying power, across the VUSB\IN line, to the terminal USB interface.
+The USB host is responsible for supplying power to the terminal USB interface, across the VUSB_IN line.
 There are drivers available for Windows environment applications.
-Visit the MTX-IND web page at: www.matrix.es/MTX-TERMINALS
+Visit MTX-IND-V2 ftp at: ftp.matrixelectronica.eu/MTX-Terminals